3 Of The Best Books On Finding Your Passion In Life

 It’s not fluffy at all.

-In fact his common sense views on passion is refreshing.
+In fact, his common-sense views on passion and purpose are refreshing.
 He’s honest that while the starving artist type may work for a while, the bills need to be paid.

 And it also has to be something that we experience flow in.
-Something we can sit for hours with time passing and not even know about it.
+Something we can sit for hours with time passing and not even knows about it.

 It’s packed full of examples and things to do.
 Whether you want to move up in the ranks or find a side hustle.
 It’s all in there.